 Swimming is a good activity because it utilizes the arms and legs and has good cardiovascular benefits.
-It is low-impact, keeps you cool and lets you feel weightless.
-Beyond that, here a few helpful exercises that can easily be performed:
+Swimming is low-impact, keeps you cool and makes you feel weightless.
+If you don't have access to a pool, here are a few other helpful exercises that can easily be performed: